AtmolanderMimi/basm/book/src/built-in-instructions.md

 // reminder that we can't copy to 0 directly as that would make two pointers alias,
 // which in turn would cause an infinite loop
-// (no, the doubleing trick with COPY was not about that) COPY 0 1 2;
+// (no, the doubling trick with COPY was not about that) COPY 0 1 2;

 // we "move" 2 -> 0